One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Query answering on incomplete KGs

 \textbf{Input}: A query $Q(\vec{x})$, tuple \(\vec{a}\) and an observed graph $G$. \textbf{Output}: Does \(\Tilde{G} \models Q(\vec{a}/\vec{x})\) hold? \end{mdframed}

 \emph{Query answer retrieval} assesses the correctness of the top-ranked result.
-By requiring models to~either deliver a correct {assignment to the free variables of the input query} or confidently assert the absence of one, QAR aligns more closely with practical decision-making processes, ensuring the output is both relevant and reliable:
+By requiring models to~either deliver a correct {assignment to the free variables of the input query} or assert the absence of one, QAR aligns more closely with practical decision-making, ensuring the output is relevant~and~reliable:\\

 \begin{mdframed}[style=MyFrame] \textsc{Query Answer Retrieval (QAR)}

 \textbf{Input}: A query $Q(\vec{x})$ and an observed graph $G$. \textbf{Output}: $\vec{x}\to \vec{a}$ where $\tilde{G} \models Q(\vec{a}/\vec{x})$ or \(\mathsf{None}\) \end{mdframed}